TechG3n/aconf/README.md

 ### 1. Adjusted MAD rom
 1. flash rom <https://github.com/dkmur/aconf/releases>
-2. insert usb flasdrive containing `aconf_info` file (example in folder rom, make sure the file is called exactly that so NOT i.e. `aconf_info.txt`)
+2. insert usb flash drive containing `aconf_info` file (example in folder rom, make sure the file is called exactly that so NOT i.e. `aconf_info.txt`)
 3. power on device and sit back watching you discord channel on progress of installation

 ### 2. Existing MAD ATV
 an example atlas install job can be found in jobs folder.
 Adjust url to point to your aconf directory and when used auth settings.
 Add job to MADmin and execute it.
 Don't worry if the job is reporting a failure, it's only because it includes a reboot and is taking too much time, but it does run successfully.

 `rgc=off` : setting this value to `on` will enable rgc on your devices on next reboot.
 Please be cautious as if you enable it and have a different version of PoGo in your Madmin packages, you will enter a boot loop as RGC will push the MAD version of the APK while this script will push the one in your directory.
-The recommandation is to keep if off during your migration, and only enable it when :
+The recommendation is to keep if off during your migration, and only enable it when :
 - All your devices have been migrated (you don't use MAD anymore).
 - Your MAD instances have been restart in config only mode (using -cm).
 - You have removed 32bits and 64bits APKs from your Madmin Packages.